 “Our refugee and host-community tutors and translators are mostly based in the Middle East, Europe, Africa and Latin America,” Sara said.
 NaTakallam offers language services in Armenian, Kurdish, Persian, Spanish, French and English, in addition to Arabic in multiple dialects.

-While NaTakallam isn’t the only business that helps refugees earn an income — Starbucks, the Seattle-based chain of coffeehouses, announced its commitment to hiring 10,000 refugees by 2022, for example — it’s one of the few ventures whose workforce is almost entirely refugees.
-(The U.K.-based startup Chatterbox, which also hires refugees to provide language services, was launched recently.)
+While NaTakallam isn’t the only business that helps refugees earn an income — Starbucks, the Seattle-based chain of coffeehouses, announced its commitment to hiring 10,000 refugees by the end of 2022, for example — it’s one of the few ventures whose workforce is almost entirely refugees.
+(The U.K.-based startup Chatterbox, which also hires refugees to provide language services, was launched in 2016.)

 One of NaTakallam’s tutors, Ghaith Alhallak, is a native of Syria and a former journalist.
 Today, he studies political science at the University of Padova in Italy and teaches Arabic when he’s not busy with his own coursework.